 The following simplicity tactics are not really life-changing on their face.
 Indeed, they may sound very easy to implement — and hopefully they will be just that for you.
 But some of these seemingly straightforward ideas may diverge significantly from your current routine.
 If you have a partner and/or kids, they may require a family meeting to actually implement.

-Turn off your ‘devices’ during meals (and at other times, too)
+Turn off ‘devices’ during meals (and other times, too)

 Kill your TV

 Say what?
 I’m quite serious about this: REALLY consider killing your TV (or at least your cable service).
 At a minimum cut way back on your viewing.

 If you do decide to continue watching television, at least try to understand WHAT you’re watching, especially if you have young children.
 “Deconstructing” TV ads and the shows themselves — asking questions like “who is the audience for this product?” and “how can a bottle of soda make you cool?” or “does that house look a little too perfect?” — is both educational and fun.